elie-atia/scrap-and-analyse/README.md

 │
 ├── docs/ # Project documentation
 │
+├── drivers/                      # Folder that contains the driver for the browser │   └── chromedriver.exe          # File chromedriver.exe for Chrome
+│
-├── .gitignore # Files and folders to ignore by Git ├── requirements.txt # List of project dependencies └── README.md # Project description and instructions
+├── .gitignore # Files and folders to ignore by Git ├── requirements.txt # List of project dependencies ├── env.json # File containing the environement variables
+├── LICENSE #License of the project
+└── README.md # Project description and instructions

 ```